 It’s 2020.
 Who can actually email their doctor?

-Canada has made focused investments in some types of virtual care such as telemedicine and telehomecare, which are now available at scale.
-We are also seeing quick adoption in some patient-focused areas, for example, 27 per cent of Canadians can now request appointments online — up from only 7 per cent in 2014.
+Canada has made focused investments in some types of virtual care, such as telemedicine and telehomecare, which are now available at scale.
+We are also seeing quick adoption in some patient-focused areas.
+For example, 27 per cent of Canadians can now request appointments online — up from only 7 per cent in 2014.

-Interestingly, in surveys of physicians asking about reported availability of virtual care for their patients (CMA Workforce, Commonwealth Fund, and Infoway’s Canadian Physician Survey), about 20% of Canadian primary care doctors offer email communication as an option.
-However, only 12 per cent of Canadians stated this option was available to them.
+Interestingly, in surveys of physicians asking about reported availability of virtual care for their patients (Canadian Medical Association Workforce, Commonwealth Fund, and Infoway’s Canadian Physician survey), about 20% of Canadian primary care doctors offer email communication as an option.
+Only 12 per cent of Canadians stated this option was available to them.

 Physicians may be less inclined to interact with patients over email because most jurisdictions in Canada do not reimburse physicians for email consultations.
 Furthermore, email communication of a clinical nature may also be difficult to integrate into physician workflow and the overall patient record.

 Can you email your doctor?
-How would it make coordinating and accessing health care easier for your and your family?
+How would it make coordinating and accessing healthcare easier for your and your family?

 ACCESS 2022 is building awareness to inspire action and help us achieve our collective vision of a new day in healthcare.
 Join the movement!

 Bobby Gheorghiu is senior manager, trending and performance, at Canada Health Infoway